mozilla/skylight/README.md

 1. Modify variables in .env.local, e.g.

-    EXPERIMENTER_API_KEY=someSecretAPIKey
+    COLLECTION="nimbus-desktop-experiments/records"

-To set the experiment recipe collection, uncomment the appropriate line in env.local.
-Defaults to the prod (live) collection.
+To switch between the prod and preview collections, uncomment the appropriate line in .env.local.

 ## Running the development server